Ragarnoy/a121-rs/README.md

 - **Distance Measurement**: Configure the radar for precise distance measurements to objects.
 - **Presence Detection**: Detect the presence of objects or people in a configured detection zone.
 (Soon)

+## Dependencies

+The following dependencies are required to use _a121-rs_:
+- 'arm-none-eabi-gcc' to build the C wrapper (for stm32 examples)
+- Acconeer A121 Static Library (and detector libraries for distance and presence detection if the feature is enabled)

+## Supported Targets
+Supported platforms depend on the availability of the Acconeer A121 Static Library.
+Currently, the following targets are supported:
+- arm-none-eabihf (gcc, armcc, armclang)
+- xtensa-esp32-none-elf

 ## Getting Started

 To include _a121-rs_ in your project, add the following to your `Cargo.toml`: